 I have a confession to make.

-Hidamari Sketch is a perfect example of this exact problem.
+Hidamari Sketch is a perfect example of the overextension problem.
 Its first two seasons are fascinating, artistic anime that utilize Shinbo’s penchant for surrealism to great effect.
 Not only are these seasons beautiful to look at, their plot also hooks you in with its non-linear format.
 It covers roughly a year of events, but the order is entirely achronological.
 Season 1 and 2 constantly intertwine in baffling ways, making it feel like this slice-of-life anime is an intricately planned-out puzzle for the audience to stitch together.

 Then season 3 hits and the directing becomes utterly plain.
 You still get Ume Aoki‘s stellar character design, but there are few surreal visuals to enjoy, nor anything to replace them with.
 The story also moves on from the interwoven setting of the first 2 seasons and becomes a largely linear affair, with barely any surprises sprinkled throughout.
 Effectively, Hidamari Sketch just becomes a generic slice-of-life anime about high school students, of which we have countless alternatives to pick from.

-I realize this isn’t wholly the fault of Shaft or Shinbo, as these are all anime adapted from source material.
+I realize that overextension isn’t wholly the fault of Shaft or Shinbo, as these are all anime adapted from source material.
 But look towards Madoka Magica for a moment.
 A hit anime in its own right and a personal favorite of mine, which was promptly expanded upon with a slew of mediocre manga, a movie trilogy with mixed receptions, and now a spin-off anime that is itself getting sequels.

 Please God stop making more fucking Overlord already.